Use this policy to apply security settings to email.

 Unverified: The reputation of the website can't be verified.

 You can't allow high-risk websites.

 URLs you add to the Time of Click allow list are never rewritten at time of click.

 You can also control whether URLs are rewritten in plain text messages and within securely signed messages:

-Plain text messages: refers to emails with no HTML formatting.
-Without HTML formatting, when URL rewriting is enabled, the entire encoded URL will display in the email.
+- Plain text messages: refers to emails with no HTML formatting.
+Without HTML formatting, the entire encoded URL shows in the email when URL rewriting is turned on.
 You can bypass URL re-writing in these messages by deselecting the Re-write URLs in plain text messages. option.

-Be careful if you choose to bypass URL re-writes, as URLs in these messages will not be protected.
+Be careful if you choose to bypass URL re-writes, as URLs in these messages won't be protected.

 Intelix Threat Analysis - (Email Advanced license only): This option sends emails that may contain active malicious content to an isolated virtual environment where they are opened and checked.
 If emails are found to be malicious, they are removed.
 SophosLabs Intelix detects threats in messages using static and dynamic analysis.
 Static Analysis leverages multiple machine learning models, neural networks, global reputation, deep file scanning, and more.
 Dynamic Analysis detonates a message in a sandbox to reveal its true nature and capabilities of a potential threat.

-When Intelix service location is enabled, you can select your preferred location.
+When Intelix service location is turned on, you can select your preferred location.

 Select Let Sophos decide (recommended) to automatically route messages for optimal performance.